lgp171188/launchpad/charm/launchpad-librarian/README.md

 1. On the librarian unit, stop the librarian using `sudo systemctl stop launchpad-librarian.service`.

+1. On the librarian unit, mount the new volume using `sudo mount /srv/launchpad/librarian`.

 1. On the librarian unit, set the correct permissions on the new volume using `sudo chown launchpad:launchpad /srv/launchpad/librarian && sudo chmod 700 /srv/launchpad/librarian`.